 The art curriculum at Wardley has been designed with the ultimate goal to engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 It aims to provide the pupils with opportunities to think critically and develop a more rigorous understanding of art and design.

-- The ability to select and use materials, processes and techniques skillfully and inventively to realise intentions and capitalise on the unexpected.
+• The ability to select and use materials, processes and techniques skilfully and inventively to realise intentions and capitalise on the unexpected.

 To see what art topics and skills are taught in each year group click on the art teaching cycle tab.

 Within each academic year, children will study an art topic each term.
 Across the whole school, there are three key art threshold concepts that the children will keep returning to in their art work.
 The children are assessed by the teacher during each unit against the age related expectations for these key art threshold concepts.
 They are:

 - To develop ideas

 These threshold concepts are revisited throughout the key stages to develop and consolidate the pupils’ skills and knowledge using a range of art, craft and design mediums.
 By the end of Key Stage 2 the aim is for all pupils to be proficient in drawing, painting, sculpture, printing and other craft and design techniques.

 In order to develop pupils’ critical eye and appreciation of art, pupils discover and learn about great artists, architects and designers in history and develop their understanding of the historical and cultural development of their art forms.
 Through discussions, self and peer assessments, pupils develop their ability to describe the differences and similarities between different practices and disciplines and make links to their own work.